Health and Beauty Benefits of Red Wine

-For the reason mentioned above, Red Wine is protective towards your skin too as it helps to reduce free radicals damage to skin cells.
-As a result, the visible signs of ageing like fine lines, shrivels, wrinkles, pigmentation and loss of elasticity are delayed.
+For the reason mentioned above, Which is protective towards your skin too as it helps to reduce free radicals damage to skin cells.
+As a result, the visible signs of aging like fine lines, shrivels, wrinkles, pigmentation, and loss of elasticity are delayed.

-Red Wine is considered good for heart health.
+How much red wine is good for your heart?
 It contains many antioxidants predominantly Resveratrol and Flavonoids.
-As a result, consuming it moderately on a regular basis leads to increase in blood levels of HDL or high density Lipo-proteins which are good for heart.
+As a result, consuming it moderately on a regular basis leads to an increase in blood levels of HDL or high-density Lipo-proteins which are good for the heart.
 It also decreases the level of LDL and VLDL.

 Boosts memory and reduces stress

 Many age related diseases are related to memory loss. consumption helps to prevent those.
 Also, there is a positive correlation between moderate Red Wine consumption and reduced anxiety, depression and perceived stress too.